vegajustin26/HW-C/README.md

 Code
 ====

-The Python script calls for the user to specify length (L) and current values for the calculation.
+The Python script calls for the user to specify length (L) and current (I) values for the calculation.
 It will then generate a coordinate grid for -L ≤ x ≤ L and -10 ≤ z ≤ 10 and calculates the magnetic field at each point.

 Example Output
 --------------